Charles Mackesy

 Colonel Charles Ernest Randolph Mackesy CMG, CBE, DSO (9 January 1861 – 20 November 1925) was a New Zealand military leader and farmer.

-Born in 1861 in Ireland, Mackesy moved to New Zealand in the 1890s and took up farming in Whangarei.
+Born in 1861 in Ireland, Mackesy moved to New Zealand in the 1890s and took up farming in Whangārei.
 A soldier in the Volunteer Force, he volunteered for service with the New Zealand Expeditionary Force (NZEF) on the outbreak of the First World War.
 He was commander of Auckland Mounted Rifles Regiment, serving briefly at Gallipoli, and more substantially during the campaign in the Sinai and Palestine.
 From April 1917 he carried out administrative roles for the remainder of the war, apart from periods of leave.
 Discharged from the NZEF in late 1919 he returned to his farm in New Zealand.
 He died of heart failure in 1925.

 Early life

-Charles Ernest Randolph Mackesy was born in Dublin, County Dublin, Ireland on 9 January 1861 to Ernest Randolph Mackesy and his wife.
-His father, a former officer in the 97th Regiment of Foot, had recently purchased a farm near Whangarei, in New Zealand, but died there a few months prior to the birth of his son.
-As a child, his family contributed to Mackesy's education which he received while living in several European countries.
-As a young man, he moved to the United States where he met Jessie Adam.
-The couple was married in the town of Dalis Peak, Kansas, in November 1880.
+Charles Ernest Randolph Mackesy was born in Dublin, County Dublin, Ireland on 9 January 1861 to Fanny Johnston Bell, the widow of Ernest Randolph Mackesy.
+His father, a former officer in the 97th Regiment of Foot, had sold his commission and bought a property of 268 acres near Whangārei, in the New Ulster Province of New Zealand.
+He died at Auckland in October 1860, a few months before the birth of his son.
+When Mackesy was young, his family paid for his education in France, Switzerland, and Germany, turning him into an accomplished linguist and athlete.
+Before the age of twenty, he moved to the United States, where he met Jessie Adam.
+They were married in the town of Dalis Peak, Kansas, in November 1880.